ObligateBurrower/School-Portfolio/README.md

 # About
-My name is Justin Madsen, and am currently a Data Science student at Bellevue University.
+My name is Justin, and am currently a Data Science student at Bellevue University.
 I'm 29, and work for Science Applications International Corporation to help build a next generation weather model.
+I live with a cat, 4 tarantulas and 2 scorpions.
+I'm an avid gamer and play alot of guitar for someone as bad at it as I am.

 If you have any questions, you can reach me at [my business email](SaiSolutions@pm.me).